Recipe: Jessie Spiby’s Spicy, Summery Squid and Prawn Pasta

 Cook pasta to packet instructions in a pot of heavily salted water.
 Drain and add to sauce along with the butter.
 Toss to combine.

 In a separate pan, heat remaining oil on high heat.
-Once pan is hot, add seafood and cook 3-5 minutes or until just golden.
+Once pan is hot, add seafood and cook for 3-5 minutes or until just golden.
 Season with salt and pepper to taste.

 Add squid and prawns to pasta pan and toss.
 Stir in reserved charred chilli oil, adding seeds to taste.